Expat Novels and Books

 June 2019: "What it means to be Jewish in modern-day Germany..."

 Disposable Man by author Michael Levitin, based on his own time living in the Kiez from 2004 to 2009.
 Review and description of the book at The Local.

 The Collected Greece

-This book Fodor's The Collected Traveler: Greece collects 30 pieces of journalism and writing about Greece that spans decades (and centuries on occassions) along with a thick introduction by the editor (Barrie Kerper) that is an affectionate tribute to going to Greece, being in Greece or wanting to return.
+This book Fodor's The Collected Traveler: Greece collects 30 pieces of journalism and writing about Greece that spans decades (and centuries on occassion) along with a hefty introduction by the editor (Barrie Kerper) that is an affectionate tribute to going to Greece, being in Greece or wanting to return.
 The scope of the books covers a lot - the islands, Athens, Greek food, Greek attitudes, and a regular reference in the text to the sheer historical splendor of the place.